Tachikawa Ki-94: Ki-94-II

-The second Ki-94 design, made by a team also under Tatsuo Hasegawa as type I, chief designer of the aircraft and responsible for the used airfoil, was a more conventional single-seat, piston-engine monoplane fighter, developed for the Imperial Japanese Army Air Force along the same requirements as the Nakajima Ki-87, which had been the Army's fall-back design for the original Ki-94.
+The second Ki-94 design, made by a team also under Tatsuo Hasegawa as type I, chief designer of the aircraft and responsible for the used airfoil, was a more conventional single-seat, piston-engine monoplane fighter developed for the Imperial Japanese Army Air Force along the same requirements as the Nakajima Ki-87, which had been the Army's fall-back design for the original Ki-94.
 Intended to counter B-29 raids, it was optimized for high-altitude interception with a pressurized cockpit and heavy armament.

 This design was approved by the Koku Hombu, and the aircraft was designated Ki-94-II (the scrapped earlier Ki-94 design was named the Ki-94-I).
 An order was placed for one static test airframe, three prototypes, and eighteen pre-production aircraft.
-Only 2 prototypes were built in the event; the first was equipped with a single 1,895 kW Nakajima Ha219 [Ha-44] engine, driving a 4-blade propeller because the 6-blade one was not ready.
+Only two prototypes were built in the event; the first was equipped with a single 1,895 kW Nakajima Ha219 [Ha-44] engine, driving a 4-blade propeller because the 6-blade one was not ready.
 The second prototype was to be fitted with a 6-blade propeller.
-The war's end however stopped the construction of the second prototype and also found the first prototype still being readied for its maiden flight, the Ki-94-II never taking to the air.
+The War's end however stopped the construction of the second prototype and also found the first prototype still being readied for its maiden flight.
+So, the Ki-94-II never took to the air.